sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **L266-268: it would be helpful to add some references for local adaptation and differing sensitivity to phenological drivers across gradients**

-We added two references here to highlight the potential variation in phenological requirements across different gradients.
+We added two references as well as some potential drivers here to highlight the potential variation in phenological requirements across different gradients.

 **L270-272: another option could be to develop local or regional models, especially if a national-scale prediction is not needed**